Thursday, December 31, 1903

 infection) after giving birth to a son at the

 Red Cross Hospital in Detroit.
-The
+She'd

 been at the hospital since around January

-30, registered as Mrs. Ralph Barton, her
+30, registered as Mrs. Ralph Barton.

 Saturday February 13, 1904

-The Detroit Free Press reports that May had been married for a year
+reports that May had been married for a year

 before her death, to an actor named Joseph

-L. Ogurkowski, who goes by Ralph Barton on
+L. Ogurkowski who goes by Ralph Barton on

 the stage.
 The marriage certificate